CBAM Tunisia: Which Industrial Sectors Are Under Pressure? | Wattnow Solutions

 Structured reporting

-Structured sustainability reports and support for ISO 50001 initiatives for simplified certification.
+Structured sustainability reports and support for ISO 50001 initiatives.

 Proactive management

-The industrial company no longer undergoes CBAM data requests: it manages its indicators and values its progress.
+The industrial company manages its indicators and values its progress.

 Wattnow Solution